pantheon-systems/documentation/source/content/pantheon-workflow.md

 ## Additional Workflow Tools

-Within this workflow, there are several ways you can manage and develop your sites.
+Within the Pantheon WebOps workflow, there are several ways you can manage and develop your sites.

 - Manage multiple sites with [Custom Upstreams](/guides/custom-upstream).
 - Create sites by using Pantheon Upstreams, importing existing sites, [plus other methods](/start-state).